 For more information on our Inclusion Awards, including full contest guidelines and entry forms, go here: www.maineddc.org/inclusion

 NCI is a national, voluntary effort by public developmental disabilities agencies to measure and track their own performance.
 This effort supports the development of standardized quality measures in adult developmental services.
 At the request of OADS, MDDC interviewed 400 adults with developmental who receive case management and at least one other service and consent to participate.

 The interviews address individuals’ experiences with the services that they receive and measure person-centered outcomes and system-level indicators related to employment, choice, relationships, case management, inclusion, and health.
 Qualitative feedback from the interviewers suggested that those who work in integrated settings and live more independently seemed happier and that many participants seemed to have limited awareness about the availability of choices in services and supports.
-The HSRI report is expected to be available in spring 2015.

 For more information about National Core Indicators visit nationalcoreindicators.org

 MDDC contracted with an organization to build a multi-layered, participatory and self-directed Virtual Community for individuals with Autism Spectrum Disorders (ASD) and their families.
 Based on the model of self-direction, the provider is working with individuals with ASD to develop, control, and maintain the website.
 The goal of this virtual community is to provide a setting for: